rschiang/allegro/README.md

 Single quote allows escape characters, while double quotes don't.

 ### Scripting functionalities

-Some syntax is recommended for use in interactive environments, but not recommended for production use.
-These syntaxes are aimed to help speed-up on-demand scripting, and is encouraged to be implemented as shell language.

     def func(): return 1
     PRINT(Func())           # Gets 1 in output